FlightControl-User/x16-flash/README.md

 Download the latest version of the rom.bin available at the CX16 github page.
 Copy the bin file at the same location where your FLASH-CX16.PRG file is located.
 Ensure the file is copied onto the SDcard with the file name in CAPITAL letters.

-Ensure that a dip-switch is placed over the J1 jumper, to remove the copy protection of the on-board ROM.
+Ensure that the J1 jumper pins are closed, to remove the write protection of the on-board ROM.

 ![ROM-onboard-dip](https://user-images.githubusercontent.com/13690775/225110062-8081d0a6-079a-405a-b03a-ab2f482fbfff.jpg)

-Once you have the dip-switch properly placed, the ROM will be detected by the flashing program.
-If there is no dip-switche placed, the ROM won't be recognized by the flashing program and your ROM.BIN file will not be flashed!
+Once you have the J1 jumper properly closed, the ROM will be detected by the flashing program.
+If the J1 jumper pins are open, the ROM won't be recognized by the flashing program and your ROM.BIN file will not be flashed!

 ### 2.2.
-Flash multiple ROMs on the external RAM/ROM cardidge.
+Flash multiple ROMs on the external RAM/ROM ISA cardidge.

 First for all clarity, this is the cardridge: